Hub-OS/documentation-website/docs/01-client/04-lua-api/01-entity-api/01-entity.md

 If a team or entity has too many entities claimed, the oldest claimed entity will be deleted.

+By default, entities can own one other entity, teams can own two entities.

 ### `entity:get_tile(direction?, distance?)`

 - `direction`: [Direction](/client/lua-api/field-api/direction)